 My research interests include optimization for (graph) signal processing and machine learning, algorithmic differentiation and the use of sparsity in these domains.
 I am currently PI of the ANR JCJC GraVa, dedicated to a subset of these research topics.

-Previously, I was a postdoc at CMAP, the applied math institute of École Polytechnique, under the supervision of Antonin Chambolle during the academic year 2014-2015.
+Previously, I was a member of Institut de Mathématiques de Bourgogne, located in the city of Dijon, France during 2015-2021 and a postdoc at CMAP, the applied math institute of École Polytechnique, under the supervision of Antonin Chambolle during the academic year 2014-2015.
 Before that, I did my PhD at CEREMADE (Univ.
 Paris-Dauphine) under the supervision of Gabriel Peyré.